vincent-peugnet/wcms/MANUAL.md

 But it's possible to automatically create new user as they connect for the first time using LDAP.
 To do this, __a default user class__ must be set in the admin panel.

+### Log file

+W generate a log file called `w_error.log` located at the root of W installation path.
+It's also possible to browse a simplified version in the Web interface from the admin interface.

 Profile
 -------